learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

-In what follows, we'll work with `train_img_final`, `test_img_final`, `train_labels_final`, `test_labels_final`.

-## Building a logistic regression-based neural network
+## Build a logistic regression-based neural network

 ## Math recap

 Now we can go ahead and build our own basic logistic regression-based neural network to distinguish images with Santa from images without Santa.
-You've seen in the lecture that logistic regression can actually be represented as a very simple neural network.
+You saw in the lesson that logistic regression can actually be represented as a very simple neural network.

 Remember that we defined that, for each $x^{(i)}$: